Lab 3 In-Class: Using Objects and Methods

 Using the Random Class

-Write a complete Java program that simulates the rolling of a pair
+Write a complete Java program that will randomly generate a month (1-12) and

 Applets and Graphics

-The following is a simple applet that draws a blue rectangle on a
+The following is a simple applet that draws a circle on the screen

-// Purpose: The program will draw two filled rectangles and a
+// Purpose: The program will draw a simple shape on the screen

 public void paint (Graphics page)